Vassilis Toliopoulos

-Vassilis "Billy" Toliopoulos (alternative spellings: Vasilis, Vasileios) (Greek: Βασίλης "Μπίλλυ" Τολιόπουλος; born 15 June 1996), nicknamed "Pistoliopoulos", is a Greek professional basketball player for Panathinaikos of the Greek Basketball League (GBL) and the EuroLeague.
+Vassilis Toliopoulos (alternative spellings: Vasilis, Vasileios) (Greek: Βασίλης Τολιόπουλος; born 15 June 1996) is a Greek professional basketball player for Aris Thessaloniki of the Greek Basketball League (GBL) and the EuroCup.
 He is a 1.88 m tall combo guard.

 Youth career

 Toliopoulos played from a young age with the youth teams of the Greek club Panionios Athens, before he started his pro career with Ikaros Chalkidas.

 Professional career

 Toliopoulos began his professional career with the Greek League club Ikaros Chalkidas, during the 2013–14 season.
 In 2014, he moved to the Greek club Kolossos Rodou.
 In the summer of 2015, he joined the Greek EuroLeague club Olympiacos Piraeus, when he signed a 4-year contract with the club.

 Toliopoulos moved to the Greek club Aris Thessaloniki, in early 2019.
 On 4 July 2019, he signed a four-year contract with the Greek club AEK Athens.
 On 31 August 2020, Toliopoulos was loaned by AEK to the Greek club Ionikos Nikaias, for the 2020–21 season.
 He averaged 11.6 points and 3.5 assists per game in the Greek Basket League with Ionikos, during the 2020–21 season.

 On 29 June 2021, Toliopoulos signed a two-year (1+1) contract with the Greek club PAOK Thessaloniki.
 In 23 Greek Basket League games played during the 2021–22 season, he averaged 6.3 points, 1.8 rebounds and 2 assists, while playing in around 15 minutes per contest.
 Additionally, in 8 FIBA BCL games played, he averaged 8.3 points and 3.3 assists per game.
 On July 1, 2022, the club opted out of their mutual contract, and Toliopoulos became a free agent.

 On 6 July 2022, Toliopoulos returned to Aris Thessaloniki.
 In 22 domestic Greek Basket League games played in the 2022–2023 season, he averaged 12.8 points, 2.3 rebounds, 4 assists, and 1.5 steals per game, while playing around 29 minutes per contest.
 Toliopoulos also achieved a career-high of 37 points in a game against Peristeri Athens.
 On 22 April 2023, Toliopoulos moved to French 2nd Division club Boulazac Dordogne, for the remainder of the 2022–23 season.
 On 23 June 2023, he returned to Aris, after he renewed his contract with the club for another season.

 During the 2023–24 season, Toliopoulos averaged 13.2 points per contest, in 32 national domestic league matches, as well as 14.4 points, 2.4 rebounds and 3.6 assists per game, in 17 EuroCup games played.
 On 14 June 2024, despite interest from many foreign clubs, Toliopoulos signed a new contract extension with Aris.

-On 23 June 2025, Toliopoulos signed a three-year contract with EuroLeague powerhouse Panathinaikos.
+On 23 June 2025, Toliopoulos signed a contract with EuroLeague powerhouse Panathinaikos.

+On July 24, 2026, Toliopoulos signed a four–year contract with Aris Thessaloniki of the Greek Basketball League (GBL) and the EuroCup.